 Students are expected to arrive at school by the designated time.
 Students who arrive at school after the final bell rings must report to the office to get a pass.
-The classroom teacher will mark the student tardy.
 Tardies will be excused with a doctor's note.
 Students who are not picked up within 30 minutes at the end of the day will also be considered tardy.
 Students who receive four tardies within a grading period will receive a letter from the principal.
 Two additional tardies within the same grading period will result in a referral to the Intervention and Appeal Committee.
 Detentions may be assigned by the Intervention and Appeal Committee as a consequence for tardiness.